hku/aigc-webui/docs/Contributing.md

 # Contributing Guidelines

-The goal of aigc-webui project is to build an elegant extensible UI client for everyone to make AIGC technologies easily accessible.
+The goal of aigc-webui project is to build an elegant extendable Web UI for everyone to easily access newest AIGC technologies.

 ## Get Started